 Executives from companies and government agencies occasionally have the opportunity to guest lecture in a number of our courses.
 Guest lectures offer students a chance to learn about the curriculum topic from an industry professional and provide unique insight into what it's like to work in that field.

-IST hosts two career fairs every year—Pro Expo in the fall and Future Forum in the spring.
+IST hosts two career fairs every year—the fall and spring Internship and Career Fairs.
 Employers attending these career fairs are specifically targeting IST students for internship and job opportunities and offer opportunities in a variety of industries.
 Learn more about upcoming fairs and the companies attending.

 In addition to having an IST career coach review your resume, have your resume reviewed by a recruiter or human resources professional from one of the many organizations who are interested in hiring IST students.
 Also, watch out for opportunities and events to have your resume reviewed by an IST Diplomat or peer career mentor.